jultty/blog/content/notes/2026-linux-music-players.md

 But, to be fair, a music player is something you use to make your selection, and then it gets out of your way and can go on for hours and hours.
 So it's not exactly a huge attention hog, particularly because nearly all of them come with keyboard shortcuts and MPRIS integration.

 Nonetheless, there are plenty of TUI MPD clients, and the most frutiful lineage seems to have descended from MPD's own [ncmpc](https://www.musicpd.org/clients/ncmpc/), which inspired the venerable [ncmpcpp](https://rybczak.net/ncmpcpp/), which leads us to... ~ncmpcpprs~ [rmpc](https://rmpc.mierak.dev/overview/), which is a full-blown terminal junkie TUI for MPD.

+For a simpler option, you could try any of its ancestors and there's also [pms](https://github.com/kimtore/pms).
+You'll find many others, but actively developed ones are much fewer.
+If you have more recommendations on this category, do let me know!

+### GUI

+This one was harder than I expected.
+On the outset, I found players that _look_ very complete, such as [Euphonica](https://github.com/htkhiem/euphonica).
+It could be my machine and its quirks, but I couldn't get it to find MPD.
+So I guess I did _not_ find a maximalist GUI MPD client?
+At least nothing to the level of the other picks in this list.

 ### Honorable mention